gambitproject/gambit/doc/gui.nfg.rst

 Adding players
 --------------

-To add an additional player to the game, use the menu item :menuselection:`Edit --> Add player`, or the corresponding toolbar icon .
-The newly created player has one strategy, by default labeled with the number :guilabel:`1`.
+Players are added, removed, and reordered on the :guilabel:`Players` page of the :guilabel:`Game properties` dialog (:menuselection:`Edit --> Game`); see :doc:`gui.general`.
+A newly added player has one strategy, by default labeled with the number :guilabel:`1`.

 Editing strategies